smarterclayton/kubernetes/docs/design/secrets.md

 }

 type SecretSource struct {
-     // Assumption: secrets will be accessible via a Kubernetes resource Target ObjectReference
+     Target ObjectReference

      // Files is a set of descriptors of where and how the secret files